hanami/controller/README.md

 ```

 The usage of `Lotus::Action` follows the Lotus philosophy: include a module and implement a minimal interface.
-In this case, it's only one method: `#call(params)`.
+In this case, the interface is one method: `#call(params)`.

 Lotus is designed to not interfere with inheritance.
 This is important, because you can implement your own initialization strategy.

-__An action is an object__ after all, it's important that __you have the full control on it__.
+__An action is an object__.
+That's important because __you have the full control on it__.
-In other words, you have the freedom to instantiate, inject dependencies and test it, both with unit and integration.
+In other words, you have the freedom to instantiate, inject dependencies and test it, both at the unit and integration level.

-In the example below, we're stating that the default repository is `Article`, but during a unit test we can inject a stubbed version, and invoke `#call` with the params that we want to simulate.
+In the example below, the default repository is `Article`.
+During a unit test we can inject a stubbed version, and invoke `#call` with the params.
 __We're avoiding HTTP calls__, we're eventually avoiding to hit the database (it depends on the stubbed repository), __we're just dealing with message passing__.
-Imagine how **fast** a unit test can be like this.
+Imagine how **fast** the unit test could be.

 ```ruby
 class Show